v-exec/Rotonde-JS-Client/README.md

 ### To Do

-- Fix foreign ajax connection error
+- Fix cross-domain connection blocks
-- Order by timestamp
 - Add comments